-The configured value must be large enough to accommodate the memory needs of any gem using that configuration.
-The amount of temporary object memory required may be different for different application gems, depending on the specific tasks of the gem; you may wish to set up special configuration files for application sessions that have a particularly high demand on memory.
+The configured value must be large enough to accommodate the memory needs of any Gem using that configuration.
+The amount of temporary object memory required may be different for different application Gems, depending on the specific tasks of the Gem; you may wish to set up special configuration files for application sessions that have a particularly high demand on memory.

-The full amount of GEM_TEMPOBJ_CACHE_SIZE is not allocated on gem login, but it is reserved and will impact memory usage per user.
+The full amount of GEM_TEMPOBJ_CACHE_SIZE is not allocated on Gem login, but it is reserved and will impact memory usage per user.

-The configured size of the Stone's shared page cache plus temporary object memory size should not be greater than the amount of memory available on the machine on which the Gem will be running, allowing for overhead for the operating system and other GemStone requirements.
-The Gem temporary object cache should also be smaller than the size of the Stone's shared page cache, otherwise it may be impossible for operations such as commit to execute.
+The configured size of the shared page cache on the Gem's node, plus temporary object memory size should not be greater than the amount of memory available on the machine on which the Gem will be running, allowing for overhead for the operating system and other GemStone requirements.